learn-academy-2019-charlie/ruby-assessment-paigem33/ruby.md

 x = 1022
 puts "I am printing a random number #{x}"
 ```
-It is called embedded ruby, and it allows you to do string interpulation.
+It allows you to do string interpulation, it is plugging the value of x into the string.

 #### 6. How do you feel about testing right now?
 What potential pros/cons/barriers/advantages do you see to implementing BDD in your own code?